 New highways to help with predictable journeys.

-The NZ Transport Agency is building two new highways to the north of Christchurch – the Western Corridor and Northern Arterial.
-These will help ease congestion and provide motorists with more predictable journey times, particularly during the morning peak.
+The Transport Agency is building two new projects to the north of Christchurch – the Western Corridor now completed and Christchurch Northern Corridor.
+These projects will help ease congestion and provide opportunities (room) for the Transport Agency and other agencies to improve facilities for other modes like public transport, cycling and walking.

 These projects will: